AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 After you save the changes, the learner homepage reflects all the changes.

-When the learner signs in to the learner app via a browser, he/she can see the following immersive layout:
+When the learner signs in to the learner app via a browser, they can see the following immersive layout:

 <table>
  <tbody>